tinymce/tinymce-docs/rtc/introduction.md

 For general information on JWTs, visit: [https://jwt.io/](https://jwt.io/).

 For information on using JWT authentication with the Real-Time Collaboration (RTC) plugin, see: [JWT authentication]({{site.baseurl}}/rtc/jwt-authentication/).

+## Overview of how TinyMCE Real-Time Collaboration works

+When a new document is opened:

+1. The initial content is set using the content in the HTML replaced by the editor or using the initial content option.
+1. The editor requests and receives the following on behalf of the user:

+    - A JSON Web Token (JWT) from your server.
+    - The encryption details from your server.

+The JWT and encryption details are stored in the browser until required.

+When the editor content is changed by a user:

+1. The editor encrypts the content using the encryption details.
+1. The encrypted content and the JWT (but not the encryption details) are sent to the RTC server.
+1. The RTC server verifies that the JWT was signed by the same private key as _the public key stored on the RTC server_.
+1. Once verified, the content is sent to collaborating editors where the editor will decrypt the content using the encryption details provided when the user opened the editor.
+1. Once decrypted, the plugin will merge the local content and the content from the server.
+1. When the content is submitted, it will be sent to your server.
+If snapshotting option is configured, no submission is needed as snapshots of the content will be sent to your server from the editors.

+## Getting started with Real-Time Collaboration

+For instructions for getting started with {{site.productname}} Real-Time Collaboration, see: [Getting started with Real-Time Collaboration (RTC)]({{site.baseurl}}/rtc/getting-started/).